arobson/rabbot/README.md

 }
 ```

+### stopSubscription( queueName, [connectionName] )

+> !Caution!:
+> * This does not affect bindings to the queue, it only stops the flow of messages from the queue to your service.
+> * If the queue is auto-delete, this will destroy the queue, dropping messages and losing any messages sent that would have been routed to it.
+> * If a network disruption has occurred or does occur, subscription will be restored to its last known state.

+Stops consuming messages from the queue.
+Does not explicitly change bindings on the queue.
+Does not explicitly release the queue or the channel used to establish the queue.
+In general, Rabbot works best when queues exist for the lifetime of a service.
+Starting and stopping queue subscriptions is likely to produce unexpected behaviors (read: avoid it).

 ## Message API
 rabbot defaults to (and assumes) queues are in ack mode.
 It batches ack and nack operations in order to improve total throughput.
 Ack/Nack calls do not take effect immediately.